 So next time you’re shopping for wine, whether in the grocery store or your local wine shop, pay attention to the US made wines.
 The broadest AVAs are US and state– listed on the label.

 From there, you’ll find the larger AVAs such as the Willamette Valley.
-If the grapes came from a sub-AVA within Oregon, you’ll see one of these listed:
+For example, if the grapes came from a sub or nested AVA within Oregon, you’ll see one of these listed:

 Willamette Valley sub-AVAs: